 The deep France is to describe the parts of France disconnected from the big French cities.

 Bonus: La diagonale du vide

 The empty diagonal is a huge area where the population is quite low.
 It goes from north-east to south-west of France.
 The “diagonale du vide” is la France profonde :p

-This is it for the article.
-Now, I invite you to read more article about 3 Original activities to do in Lyon
+This is it for the article about the names for France.
+Now, I invite you to read one more article about 7 Fun facts about the Tour de France.